ProjectAJ14/flutter_bloc_workshop/README.md

 ## Introduction

-All the project have a common structure.
+All the projects have a common structure.
 The project structure is as follows:

 ```
 lib
-lib/app - Contains the application specific code
+lib/app - Contains the application-specific code
 lib/data - Contains the data layer code (Repository, API, Database)
-lib/feature - Contains the feature specific code
+lib/feature - Contains the feature-specific code
 lib/utils - Contains the utility code

 ## Counter App

 Branch: step-2.1

-This is a simple counter app that uses cubit to manage the state.
+This is a simple counter app that uses a cubit to manage the state.

 <img width="612" alt="Cubit Example" src="https://github.com/ProjectAJ14/flutter_bloc_workshop/assets/48622446/2ffc5b46-1e1b-45a2-adc1-65ce71b51f3b">